rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Changes includes:

-- no more `sapp-*` crates.
-Now its just one crate, the miniquad!
+- No more `sapp-*` crates.
+Now it's just one crate, the miniquad!
   No mess with individual crates anymore, no ffi for miniquad - sapp communication.
-- on linux miniquad do not depend/statically link with lib*-dev packages.
+- On Linux, miniquad does not depend/statically link with lib*-dev packages.
   Miniquad can choose between glx/egl, x11/wayland at runtime.
-- MacOS implementation do not depend on any Objective C code anymore.
+- MacOS implementation does not depend on any Objective C code anymore.

 [miniquad]: https://github.com/not-fl3/miniquad/
 [miniquad-pr]: https://github.com/not-fl3/miniquad/pull/278